ART & ORGANISM

-“These are not people whom I would clinically diagnose as being upset,” says Waytz, who published the results with Epley and Cacioppo in ).
-“What it says is that anthropomorphism is a very natural response to being just temporarily isolated.” in 2008 (
+“These are not people whom I would clinically diagnose as being upset,” says Waytz, who published the results with Epley and Cacioppo in Psychological Science in 2008 (vol 19, p 114).
+“What it says is that anthropomorphism is a very natural response to being just temporarily isolated.”

 At first glance, this could seem to be somewhat damaging, since finding kinship in your car might keep you from seeking out real friends when you need them.
 “It’s a little bit like eating celery when you’re hungry,” says Cacioppo.
 “There’s nothing nourishing in it.”
 But when you consider the negative biological effects of loneliness, there could also be a very real upside to blunting these bad feelings.
 Social isolation shortens lifespan in humans and fruit flies alike, and studies of prisoners in solitary confinement demonstrate that our social brain can unravel over weeks and months, leading to long-term difficulties in building relationships afterwards.
 Maybe anthropomorphism is one of the brain’s efforts to minimise these effects.
 “It allows people to sort of tread water while searching for that real sense of connection,” says Waytz.
 “In that sense it’s certainly adaptive to reduce stress.”